MaryamAsgarinezhad/obsidian/Linux/Bash Script.md

 [Install]
 WantedBy=multi-user.target
 ```
+**network.target** is a systemd target unit in Linux that represents the completion of network initialization.
+When a service is set to start after network.target, it means that the service will wait until the network has been initialized before starting

 - Here the host should be localhost (cause we have no container)
 - Take care for the Require field (your application pendings)